Daily Standing Charge Explained: Standing Charges & No Standing Charges

 Can I Switch To a No Standing Charge Tariff?

-As of December 2024, we are seeing some energy suppliers have begun offering zero-standing charge tariffs again, making it possible to switch to a tariff with no standing charge.
+As of December 2024, some energy suppliers began offering zero-standing charge tariffs again, making it possible to switch to a tariff with no standing charge.

 Tariffs with no standing charge allow you to avoid this daily fee by setting the cost of your standing charges to zero.
 The major benefit of a no-standing charge tariff is that you will only be required to pay for the energy you use.

 However, you should bear in mind that your energy prices per kWh will often be higher with a no-standing charge tariff.
-As of December 2024, where a tariff with standing charge is around 25p per kWh, we see that the unit rate for a no standing charge tariff is around 30p per kWh.
+Usually, a tariff with a standing charge will have a unit rate of 24p per day, we see that the unit rate for a no standing charge tariff is around 27p per kWh, based on London prices.

 If you’re looking for great deals on your bills, you should compare energy prices.
 Switching to a no-standing charge tariff is the same as any other tariff.